UNBOOKABLE.

 THE OFFICIAL READ

-The Herzog & de Meuron building, the Pawson rooms, and The Roof are all worth the rate on their own and together they make PUBLIC the best architectural hotel under $400 in Manhattan.
+The Herzog & de Meuron building, the Pawson rooms, and The Roof are all worth the rate on their own and together they make PUBLIC the best architectural-hotel value in Manhattan.
 The escalator entrance is a genuine tourist attraction.
 The rooftop view is the one you recognise from films.

 THE OFF-BOOK READ